 – Periareolar: The incision is made just under and along the areola

-– Transumbilical: The incision is made in the belly button (Not Recommended)
+– Transumbilical: The incision is made in the belly button (Not Recommended).
+Dr. Lapuerta does not offer the transumbilical incision.

-Our Houston breast augmentation surgery is performed under general anesthesia and typically takes 1-2 hours to complete.
-For safety, convenience and privacy reasons, most of Dr. Lapuerta’s patients choose to have their surgery in the accredited outpatient facility, PSI.
+Breast augmentation surgery is performed under general anesthesia, which allows the patient to feel no pain or discomfort during surgery.
+For safety, convenience, and privacy reasons, most of Dr. Lapuerta’s patients choose to have their surgery in the accredited outpatient facility, PSI.
 Regardless of location, breast augmentation surgery is considered an outpatient procedure.
 Dr. Lapuerta will make a small incision near the breasts, creating a pocket to house the implant.
-Then, the saline or silicone breast implant will be carefully positioned in the pocket, either underneath the pectoral muscle or on top of the pectoral muscle but beneath the breast tissue.
+Then, the saline or silicone breast implant will be carefully positioned in the pocket, either underneath the pectoral muscle or on top of the pectoral muscle, but beneath the breast tissue.
 Where the breast implant is positioned will ultimately be determined by Dr. Lapuerta depending on a variety of factors.

-Patients may resume their normal exercise routines within 4-6 weeks.
-Until then, patients should avoid any strenuous physical activity or heavy lifting.
-It typically takes around 6 months for the breasts to fall into their final position.
-The result is a softer, natural looking breast appearance.
+After about one week of recovery, patients should be able to return to work.
+However, patients should hold off on resuming their normal exercise routines for at least four to six weeks, and during this time patients should avoid any strenuous physical activity or heavy lifting.
+It typically takes around six months for the breasts to fall into their final position.
+The result is a softer, more natural-looking breast appearance.